magopian/mailbot/docs/source/index.rst

     from mailbot import MailBot

+    from mycallbacks import MyCallback

     mailbot = MailBot('imap.myserver.com', 'username', 'password')

+    # register your callback
+    mailbot.register(MyCallback)

+    # check the unprocessed messages and trigger the callback
+    mailbot.process_messages()

 Once that's done, you may register the callbacks and rules that will be tested